 How to Use Your Financial Aid Funds

-- Electronic Book Vouchers for Pell Grant Recipients: If you receive a Pell Grant, you may use your WCTC ID or MyCard to purchase textbooks in the WCTC Bookstore.
-Visit the Library to get the MyCard.
-Book funds are available the week prior to each term through the second Friday (three weeks).
-Financial aid will pay your WCTC Bookstore bill and unpaid tuition.
+- Electronic Book Vouchers: If you receive Federal/State Grants or have Accepted your student loans (Complete Master Promissory Note and Entrance Counseling), you may use your WCTC ID or MyCard to purchase textbooks in the WCTC Bookstore.
+Visit the Service Desk located near the Library to get your MyCard.
+Book funds are available the week prior to each semester through the second Friday (three weeks).
+When financial aid is released, these funds will pay your WCTC Bookstore bill and unpaid tuition.
 Any remaining funds will be mailed or directly deposited into your bank account.

 - Direct Deposit: Any financial aid funds you receive that are in excess of your bookstore

 and tuition costs are mailed or directly deposited to student bank accounts.
 First-time